Eschatologue/CM_wiki/docs/class/monk/index.md

 You can expend these points to enhance or fuel certain Monk features.
 You start knowing three such features: Flurry of Blows, Patient Defense, and Step of the Wind, each of which is detailed below.

-When you expend a :class-phb24-monk: **Focus Point**, it is unavailable until you finish a Short or Long Rest, at the end of which you regain all your expended points.
+When you expend a :class-phb24-monk: **Focus Point**, it is unavailable until you finish a **:rest-short: Short** or **:rest-long: Long Rest**, at the end of which you regain all your expended points.

 Some features that use :class-phb24-monk: **Focus Points** require your target to make a saving throw.
 The save DC equals 8 plus your Wisdom modifier and Proficiency Bonus.